-Select the Systemwalker Operation Manager cluster service created in 2) above, and select Add a resource and then Client Access Point from the Action menu.
-Alternatively, right-click on the Systemwalker Operation Manager cluster service, and select Add a resource and then Client Access Point from the shortcut menu that appears.
+Right-click on the Systemwalker Operation Manager cluster service, and select Add a resource and then Client Access Point.
+Alternatively, select the service, and select Add a resource and then Client Access Point from the Action menu.

-Only execute the procedure in 7 in the case of N:1 active/standby configuration (with subsystems).
+Only execute the procedure in 5 in the case of N:1 active/standby configuration (with subsystems).

-- 1. Specify the following items in the New Resource Wizard window to create an IP address resource: - Name: Host name. - Address: Logical IP address - 2.
-With the newly created IP address resource selected, right click and select Properties from the shortcut menu that appears. - 3.
+- 1. Specify the following items in the New Resource Wizard window to create an IP address resource: - Name: Host name. - Address: Logical IP address - Select the Resources tab in the lower central part of the Failover Cluster Manager window, right-click on "Name: < specified name>" from the Server Name, and select Properties. - 3.
 Select the Policies tab and set the value of Maximum restarts in the specified period to 0. - 4.
-With the host name (specified in step 1 above) selected, right click and select Properties from the shortcut menu that appears. - 5.
-Select the Dependencies tab and specify the IP address resource created in step 1 above. - 6.
-Select the Policies tab and set the value of Maximum restarts in the specified period to 0. - 7.
-Select the Advanced Policies tab, and select the node you will not transfer from Possible owners.
+Confirm that the IP address resource is registered in the Dependencies tab.
+If it is not registered, configure the setting. - 5.
+Select the Advanced Policies tab, and deselect the node you will not transfer from Possible Owners.